mhartl/git-utils/README.md

 # Git utilities

 This repo contains some Git utility scripts.
-The only prerequisites are Git and bash.
-The highlights are `git open`, `git push-branch`, and `git undo`, which you'll never understand how you did without.
+The only dependency is Git.
+The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you'll never understand how you did without.

 ## Commands